iLPdev/prs/README.md

 <a href="https://www.mudlet.org"><img src="https://www.mudlet.org/wp-content/uploads/2017/08/mudlet-wp-logo.png" alt="Mudlet" width="120" height="auto"></a>

+Aside from Mudlet, all the required dependencies are included in the PRS release package, requiring no additional download/install by the user.

+- A modified [AdjustableTabWindows](https://github.com/Edru2/AdjustableTabWindow) is included for GUI management.
 - [Mudlet][mudlet-url] MUD Client application must obviously be installed on your operating system (Windows, MacOS, and Linux)
-- [MDK](https://github.com/demonnic/MDK) provides EMCO, Revisionator, and SUG support.
-The required code is already included in the PRS release package, requiring no additional download/install by the user.
+- Included [MDK](https://github.com/demonnic/MDK) modules provide EMCO, Revisionator, and SUG support.

 ### Getting the Source